To help buyers make the right decision, we’ve scoured the data to put together our list of the best UK car insurance providers for 2021.

 If you have points on your licence or motoring convictions, it can be difficult to get temporary cover.
 Also, some providers will not cover non-UK licences so you should shop around and compare cover levels if you’re planning on letting a visitor to the UK or an expat with a foreign licence use your car.

 As with most car insurance, the cost of temporary car cover will depend on a number of factors, such as how old you are, the car being driven and where you live.

-If you think the short-term quotes you receive cost too much you could look at other options, such as adding a named driver to an existing policy.
-It will mean another driver can use the car anytime they want, so it may save you money over a year if you’re considering using temporary insurance more than once.
+If you think the short-term quotes you receive cost too much, try some other options.
+For example, adding another driver to the policy means several people can use the car anytime they want, so it may save you money over a year if you’re considering using temporary insurance more than once.